BinaryIgor/code-examples/sql-dbs-performance/README.md

 ## Results

 If you care just about the numbers, in the `/results` there are results of my executions, together with `_env_.md` information in each case.
-You can run them yourself and compare with your results :)
+You can run them yourself and compare the results :)